fxmeng/RMNet/README.md

 # RMNet: Equivalently Removing Residual Connection from Networks

 This repository is the official implementation of "[RMNet: Equivalently Removing Residual Connection from Networks](https://arxiv.org/abs/2111.00687)".
+Welcome to discuss this paper with me on [知乎](https://zhuanlan.zhihu.com/p/453479354)

 ## Updates